albertogg/albertogg.github.com/_drafts/csv-manipulation-with-ruby.md

 ]
 ```

+We are passing a couple of options to the `read` method:

+- `encoding` we want our data to be in UTF-8
+- `headers` we want a key, value hash with the headers
+- `header_converters` we want headers to be symbols
+- `converters` we want all of our data in the right format, integers, strings
+  etc...

+As we first converted the CSV file into an Array of `CSV::Row's` we need to
+iterate through and convert each line to a hash, saving it in a new
+`hashed_data` variable that will achieve our desired format.

+How about doing this but line by line?

 ### Reading line by line

-In the same way we read the file before we are going to do it now.
-But this time
+In a similar way as before, we are going to read the file, only that this time
-we'll use the `foreach` method.
+using the `foreach` method.

 ```ruby
 require 'csv'